Roland Dane

-Roland William Surrey Dane (born 17 October 1956) is an Irish-Australian automotive businessman who is best known for co-founding motorsport teams Triple Eight Racing in Britain and Triple Eight Race Engineering in Australia, of which he was team principal until the end of 2021.
+Roland William Surrey Dane (born 17 October 1956) is an Irish-Australian automotive businessman who is best known for co-founding motorsport teams Triple Eight Racing in England and Triple Eight Race Engineering in Australia, of which he was team principal until the end of 2021.

 Career

 United Kingdom

 Dane is the son of David Dane, a leading British pathologist and clinical virologist.
 Dane started his career at automotive manufacturer Panther Westwinds as an apprentice in 1975 and then working in various roles including as a sales executive before his departure from the company in 1984.
 In 1986, Dane founded car dealership Park Lane Limited, based in London, that now focuses on selling luxury cars across the British Isles and Asia Pacific.

 In partnership with racing driver Derek Warwick, Dane founded the Park Lane Racing team in 1991, and they competed in the British Touring Car Championship (BTCC) in 1992 and 1993.
 Dane, Warwick and Ian Harrison then founded Triple Eight Race Engineering in late 1996, with the team becoming six-times series champions as the works Vauxhall team from 1997 until Vauxhall left the category in 2009.
 The team, which later took on manufacturer support from MG, ceased trading in 2018.

 By 2002, Dane and Warwick had sold their share in the team and Dane moved to Australia.
 As part of its British operations, Triple Eight Racing had already competed in two events in Australia in the late 1990s; the 1997 and 1998 Bathurst 1000 races which were run to Super Touring regulations and open to BTCC entrants for the only time.
-Alongside co-owner Warwick, the team hired local Holden drivers, a sister company to Vauxhall, across the two years, including nine-time event winner Peter Brock in 1997.
+Alongside co-owner Warwick, the team hired local Holden drivers, a sister General Motors company to Vauxhall, across the two years, including nine-time event winner Peter Brock in 1997.
 The team's second entry in 1998 was also re-branded as a Holden.